Pet industry: Economy

-In the United States alone between 2023 and 2024 there was an estimate of 86.9 households owning pets, making for a total pet expenditure of $147 billion.
+In the United States alone between 2023 and 2024 there were an estimate of 86.9 households owning pets, making for a total pet expenditure of $147 billion.
 In Europe, the total amount of companion animals in 2022 was estimated to be over 340 million pets.
 The total pet expenditures can be divided into nutrition, supplies/medicines, veterinarian care, live animal purchases, and other services.

 The most commonly found pet in the United States, according to the 2023-2024 APPA National Pet Owners Survey, was the dog with 65.1 million U.S. households owning at least one as a pet.
 After that comes the cat with 46.5 million households keeping one.
 The third largest owned pet in the U.S. is the freshwater fish with 11.1 million households owning at least one fish.
 After that comes small animals (6.7 million households), birds (6.1 million households), reptiles (6 million households), saltwater fish, and horses at 2.2 million households.

 The basic annual expenditure for keeping and maintaining a pet dog in the United States is $2,524.
 For keeping a cat in the United States the costs come to $1,499 per year.
 These costs include everything such as surgical vet visits, routine vet visits, food, vitamins, and toys.
-California is the most expensive state to own dogs as the average citizen spends an average of $35,452 in their dog’s lifetime.
+California is the most expensive state to own dogs as the average citizen spends an average of $35,452 in their dog's lifetime.